fluid-project/infusion-docs/src/documents/PromisesAPI.md

 * `value {Any}` A value to be converted ("hoisted") to a promise
 * Returns: `{Promise}` If the supplied value is already a promise, it is returned unchanged.
 Otherwise a fresh promise is created with the value as resolution and returned.

 Coerces any value to a promise.
 If it is already a promise, it is returned unchanged.
-Otherwise, `toPromise` constructs a fresh promise resolving to the supplied value.

 ### fluid.promise.follow(source, target)